Functions n’ Classes

 - None: There are no modifiers, like the first example

-: This is a exclusive property (you can only set one or the other), it specifies weather the function (or variable) can be accessed from outside the functions within the class.
+public/private: This is a mutually exclusive property (you can only set one or the other), it specifies weather the function (or variable) can be accessed from outside the functions within the class.
 If marked with public you can access the property from created objects.
-If marked with private, you can’t and it can only be called from functions in the class.static
+If marked with private, you can’t and it can only be called from functions in the class.static: This function does not need a constructed version of the class to be called.
+It means that its function does not depended on any non-static variables or functions within the class.

 Data_type